Joining the University

 You'll need a valid passport (mandatory for non-EU students), EU identity card, UK driving licence or UK birth certificate.
 You won't be able to start your course without one of these.

+Make sure you apply for your student card to ensure you can access University buildings and services when you arrive.
 When you apply for your student card, you’ll need to upload a passport size photo of yourself, clearly showing your face, with no one else in the picture.

 Get your funding sorted